Fela Sowande: Early life

 Sowande was born 29 May 1905 in Abeokuta, near Lagos, the son of Emmanuel Sowande, a priest and pioneer of Nigerian church music.
-As a child he sang in the Choir of the Cathedral Church of Christ.
+As a child he sang in the choir of the Cathedral Church of Christ.
 He studied at the C.M.S.
 Grammar School and at King's College, Lagos.
 The influence of his father and Dr. T. K. Ekundayo Phillips (composer, organist and choirmaster) was an important factor in his early years.
 Through Phillips, Sowande was first exposed to European church music like Bach and Rheinberger.
 At that time, Sowande was a chorister and was introduced to new Yoruba works being introduced into the churches.
 Under Phillips' tutelage, Sowande earned the Fellowship Diploma (FRCO) from the Royal College of Organists.
 At that time, he was also a bandleader, playing jazz and popular highlife music.

 Career

 In 1934, Sowande went to London to study European classical and popular music.
 In 1936, he was solo pianist in a performance of George Gershwin's Rhapsody in Blue.
 He also played as part of a pianist duo with Fats Waller, was theatre organist for the BBC, Choirmaster at Kingsway Hall and pianist in the 1936 production of Blackbirds.
 In 1939, he played the organ on recordings by popular singers Adelaide Hall and Vera Lynn.
 Later, he studied organ privately under Edmund Rubbra, George Oldroyd, and George Cunningham and became a Fellow of the Royal College of Organists in 1943, winning the Limpus, Harding and Read Prizes.

 He obtained a Bachelor of Music degree at the University of London and became a Fellow of Trinity College of Music.
 During the Second World War, he worked as musical advisor for the Colonial Film Unit of the Ministry of Information mainly providing background music for educational films, and lectured on music for the BBC Africa Service.

 From 1945 until 1952, he was organist and choirmaster at the West London Mission of the Methodist Church.
 During this time, he also became known as a dance pianist, bandleader, and Hammond organist, playing popular tunes of the day.

-He went back to Nigeria to scholarly work with the Nigerian Broadcasting Corporation and later the University of Ibadan.
+He went back to Nigeria to conduct scholarly work with the Nigerian Broadcasting Corporation and later the University of Ibadan.

 In 1952 Sowande became musical director of the Nigerian Broadcasting Service; in the 1955 Queen's Birthday Honours he was appointed MBE for this work.

 Sowande was one of the six judges who selected the Nigerian National Anthem in 1960.

 In 1962 he travelled to the United States on a Rockefeller Foundation fellowship.
 In 1968, he moved to Howard University in Washington, D.C., then to the University of Pittsburgh.